spacecloud-io/space-learn/content/Space Cloud/basics/rest-to-graphql.md

 Now let's understand what's going on here.
 Have a hard look at the query once again!

 ### Service and endpoint Mapping
-First things first, our service name is relected as a `GraphQL directive` while our endpoints are mapped as `fields`.
+First things first, our service name is reflected as a `directive` in our GraphQL query while our endpoints are mapped to the `fields` of the GraphQL query.
 The combination of these two help Space Cloud figure out which service and endpoint to fire the query to.

 ### Role of field arguments
 The second important aspect is the arguments we pass in `()` after the fields.